plotJ/Youtube-Scraper/README.md

 ```
 python main.py
 ```
 3. Enter the URL of the YouTube channel you want to scrape when prompted.
+NOTE: The most reliable results come from grabbing the channel ID from the Channel's About Tab.
+Click on the share icon and then copy channel id.
+Use it in the format youtube.com/xyzxyz

 4. The script will create an Excel file in the current directory with the scraped video data.